jianastrero/Sweet-Mother-of-Json/README.md

 ###Instructions
 Call SweetConfig.setDomain atleast once (recomended to be on the first activity) in your application
 ```
-SweetConfig.setDomain("192.168.43.33/sweet"); //when using a local server. this may be mydomain.com
+SweetJsonConfig.setDomain("192.168.43.33/sweet"); //when using a local server. this may be mydomain.com
 ```

 Extend Sweet and declare public fields equivalent to post data names.
 Then call super for the constructor, set the route and set the subclass instance always to this
 ```
-public class Connect extends Sweet {
+public class Connect extends SweetJson {
     public String postValue; //this is the value which in php will be taken from $_POST["postValue"]

     public Connect(String postValue) {